$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: Steady Full Euler Equations: Nonlinear Waves and Wave Interactions

 {\it Vortex sheets}:

 {\it Entropy waves}:

-Albeit the two contact discontinuities, the vortex sheet and the entropy wave, above match as a single discontinuity in the physical $(x,y)$--plane, two independent parameters are needed to describe them in the phase space $U = (u, v, p, \rho)$ since there are two linearly independent eigenvectors corresponding to the repeated eigenvalues $\lambda_{2} = \lambda_{3} =\frac{v}{u}$ of the linearly degenerate characteristics fields.
+The vortex sheet and the entropy wave above match as a single characteristic discontinuity in the physical $(x,y)$--plane, two independent parameters are needed to describe them in the phase space $U = (\uu, p, \rho)=(u, v, p, \rho)$ since there are two linearly independent eigenvectors corresponding to the repeated eigenvalues $\lambda_{2} = \lambda_{3} =\frac{v}{u}$ of the linearly degenerate characteristics fields.

-The nonlinear waves associated with $\lambda_{d}, d=1,4$, are shock waves and rarefaction waves.
-The shock waves have their speeds of propagation given by
+The nonlinear waves associated with $\lambda_j, j=1,4$, are shock waves and rarefaction waves.
+The propagation speeds of the shock waves are